nus-cs2103-AY2223S1/ip/docs/README.md

 Adds an event task to the Duke task manager.

-Format: `event DESCRIPTION /START /END`
+Format: `event DESCRIPTION /from START /to END`

 * The `DESCRIPTION` is any sentence describing the task and includes the spaces used.